rramsisa/VITA/node-server/README.md

 <b>To Do:</b>

 1. Update Schema to accomodate paired devices as well as the inventory items
-2. Add change password api
+2. Make change password api endpoint (POST)
+3. Basic POST API call to receive bar code from Raspi.
+No association with accounts needed right now.